What are the Traits of a good Franchise?

 Whether it’s in business or our personal lives we are only as good as what we know.
 A quality franchise program has two effective training programs.
 The first is the initial training while the second is ongoing training and support.
 The ongoing training and support identifies weaknesses and then corrects these to create habits that now become best franchise practices.

-9. Does the franchise qualify for the SBA franchise registry
+9. SBA franchise registry

-The above are the more common characteristics of the better franchise systems.
-A franchise buyer will be more successful if they know their strengths and weaknesses or as I like to say, their genius.
+The above are the more common characteristics of the better systems.
+A buyer will be more successful if they know their strengths and weaknesses or as I like to say, their genius.
 A franchisor will be more successful if they too understand their genius and attract the right franchise buyers.
 If you put both together then their chances of success are maximized and this is simply good business.